AdaCore/ada-spark-rfcs/considered/rfc-ghost-fields-and-parameters.md

    Some_Procedure (V1, V1 + V2);
 ```

+As a consequence, ghost parameters are used for name resolution and overloading
+rules.

 When Ghost code is not compiled, the expression valuating ghost parameter is
 not evaluated and no parameters is passed.

 Inside the body of a procedure or a function, ghost parameters behave like
 Ghost variable and can only be used in the context of ghost code.

+Controlling parameters cannot be marked as being ghost (as the tag of the object
+is always needed at run-time to resolve dispatching).

 Reference-level explanation